gajen0981/FHIR-Server/README.md

 # FHIR-Server
 =============
-This is the HAPI based FHIR server with Blue Button capabilities that is fine tuned for enterprise scalability in mind for any RDBMS and JBoss Application Server.
-This technology stack is developed using industry standards technology including JavaEE with SpringMVC frameworks.
+FHIR server with Blue Button capabilities that is fine tuned for enterprise scalability in mind for any RDBMS with JBoss Application Server.
+This technology stack is developed using industry standards technology including JavaEE with SpringMVC frameworks on top of HAPI server.

 Documentation is still in progress and it's in DRAFT format.